-The most common type of small-scale mill used in Tanzania is the hammer mill, which uses spinning blades/ hammers to crush grain into fine particles.
-The flour exits the milling chamber through a replaceable metal screen that controls the flour quality by limiting the output particle size.
-Screens with tighter meshes produce finer flour preferred for eating, whereas looser meshes produce coarser flour used for animal feed.
-Typical hammer mill maintenance involves replacing the screen, which can be damaged by stones, or replacing the hammers, which degrade over time.
-Materials required for this standard maintenance are locally available at relatively low costs.
+The most common type of small-scale mill used in Tanzania is the hammer mill, which uses spinning blades/hammers to crush grain into fine particles.
+The flour exits the milling chamber through a replaceable metal screen that controls the flour quality by limiting the output particle size: screens with tighter meshes produce finer flour that is preferred for eating, whereas looser meshes produce coarser flour that is used for animal feed.
+Common hammer mill maintenance involves replacing the screen, which can be damaged by stones, or replacing the

 There are no formal quality standards for small-scale mills in Tanzania.
-It is recommended that purchasers check whether a mill supplier has had their products tested by any third-party labs or if they were used in pilot projects in East Africa.
+It is recommended that purchasers check whether a mill supplier has had their products tested by any 3rd party labs or if they were used in pilots in East Africa.

 The milling mechanism is driven by a motor or engine that rotates the hammer blades and runs on a power system.
-Ensuring that the mill, motor, and power system have compatible voltages and power ratings minimises the need for converters, such as variable frequency drives, inverters, and AC-DC converters, that reduce the system efficiency and increase the cost.
+Ensuring that the mill, motor, and power system have compatible voltages and power ratings minimizes the need for converters such as variable frequency drives, inverters, and AC-DC converters that reduce the system efficiency and increase the cost.